Know your privacy exposure before regulators — or users — force the issue.

 Gaps you can't confidently justify

-Maryland's Online Data Privacy Act (MODPA) applies when controllers meet statewide volume or revenue thresholds—not by default for every business.
+Maryland's Online Data Privacy Act (MODPA) is now enforceable.
+Controllers that meet statewide volume or revenue thresholds—not every business by default—are subject to its requirements.

 Also: MODPA Review™ BusinessMODPA Review™ School.
 Free browser-based tools · No account required for diagnostics.